 - If only donor cells are present: - a.
 Analysis: analyze 20 cells. - b.
-Documentation: document two karyotypes for each cell line.
-In such cases, one is documenting either the constitutional karyotype (normal or abnormal of the donor) or the rare event of a malignant process arising in a donor cell. - If donor and recipient cells are present: - Analysis: Analyze recipient cells completely for previously identified clonal chromosome abnormalities and any newly acquired abnormalities.
-In some cases there may be structural chromosomal abnormalities secondary to chromosome breakage or rearrangement induced by the pretransplant conditioning regimen.
-The laboratory should distinguish clonal from nonclonal changes and determine the significance of new abnormalities as much as possible. - Analyze all recipient cells present out of 20 cells analyzed.
-Evaluate each recipient cell for the presence of the abnormality present prior to transplantation (i.e., the diagnostic abnormality).
-Depending on the number of recipient cells present among the initial 20 metaphase cells scored, additional recipient cells may be analyzed completely and/or scored for the presence of the diagnostic abnormality. - Donor cells: analyze two donor cells if donor cells have not been analyzed in previous studies.
-Otherwise, simply score these cells as being of donor origin and count. - Documentation: for the recipient cells: Two karyotypes of the stemline and one of each sideline.
-For the donor cells: If donor cells have been documented previously, then provide a single metaphase spread.
-If donor cells have not been documented previously, then provide two karyotypes. - If only recipient cells are present: - a.
-Analysis: analyze 20 cells following the guidelines set forth above with respect to the characterization of secondary abnormalities. - Documentation: same as noted above for abnormal recipient cells. - III.
-Patients who have undergone an allogeneic hematopoietic cell transplantation for whom donor and recipient cells cannot be determined: - Analysis: analyze 20 cells.
-As in case scenarios outlined here, follow guidelines for recipient cells as set forth above.
+Documentation: Document 2 karyotypes for each cell line.
+In such cases, one is documenting either the constitutional karyotype (normal or abnormal) of the donor or the rare event of a malignant process arising in a donor cell. - If donor and recipient cells are present: - a.
+Analysis: analyze recipient cells completely for previously identified clonal chromosome abnormalities and any newly acquired abnormalities.
+In some cases, there may be structural chromosomal abnormalities secondary to chromosome breakage or rearrangement induced by the pretransplant conditioning regimen.
+The laboratory should distinguish clonal from nonclonal changes and determine the clinical significance of newly detected abnormalities. - Recipient cells: analyze all recipient cells present out of 20 cells analyzed.
+Evaluate each recipient cell for the presence of the abnormality present before transplantation (ie, the diagnostic abnormality).
+Depending on the number of recipient cells present among the initial 20 metaphase cells analyzed, additional recipient cells may be analyzed completely and/or scored for the presence of the diagnostic abnormality. - Donor cells: analyze 2 donor cells if donor cells have not been analyzed in previous studies.
+Otherwise, simply score these cells as being of donor origin and count their modal number. - b.
+Documentation: - 1) Recipient cells: 2 karyotypes for the stemline and 1 for each sideline. - 2) Donor cells: if donor cells have been documented previously, then provide a single metaphase spread.
+If donor cells have not been documented previously, then provide 2 karyotypes.

+- If only recipient cells are present: - a.
+Analysis: analyze 20 cells following the guidelines set forth above with respect to the characterization of the diagnostic, as well as secondary abnormalities. - b.
+Documentation: same as noted above for abnormal recipient cells. - III.
+Patients who have undergone an allogeneic hematopoietic cell transplantation for whom donor and recipient cells cannot be determined: analyze 20 cells.
+As in the case scenarios outlined above, follow guidelines for recipient cells as set forth above.

-6.3.2 FISH analysis
+6.5.2.
+FISH analysis

-6.3.2.1 Interphase FISH analysis may be used as a primary testing methodology in conjunction with G-banded chromosome analysis for the evaluation of hematological neoplasms.
-FISH studies may be indicated to (i) provide a rapid result to aid in the differential diagnosis or planning of therapy; (ii) detect a cryptic chromosomal abnormality or gene rearrangement, especially when G-banded chromosome analysis yields normal results; (iii) detect clinically significant gene amplification, which may also require metaphase FISH analysis to document the tandem nature of this rearrangement on the same chromosome or the presence of double minutes; (iv) provide an alternative diagnostic method when no metaphase cells are obtained by blood or bone marrow cultures; and (v) detect abnormalities in samples that are not adequate or not suitable for G-banded chromosome analysis.
+6.5.2.1 Interphase FISH analysis may be used as a primary testing methodology or in conjunction with G-banded chromosome analysis for the evaluation of hematologic neoplasms.
+FISH studies may be indicated to (i) provide a rapid result to aid in the differential diagnosis or therapy planning, (ii) detect a cryptic chromosomal abnormality or gene rearrangement, especially when G-banded chromosome analysis yields normal results, (iii) detect clinically significant gene amplification, which may also require metaphase FISH analysis to document the tandem nature of this rearrangement on the same chromosome (ie, signal clustering within the same chromosome vs copy-number gain on separate chromosomes), (iv) provide an alternative diagnostic method when no metaphase cells are obtained by blood, bone marrow, or lymphoid tissue cultures, and (v) detect abnormalities in samples that are not adequate or not suitable for G-banded chromosome analysis.

-6.3.2.2 Characterization of the initial diagnostic interphase FISH abnormal signal pattern is important and will allow future monitoring of the patient's disease.
+6.5.2.2 Characterization of the initial diagnostic interphase FISH abnormal signal pattern is important and will allow future monitoring of the patient's disease.

-6.3.2.3 Metaphase FISH analysis and/or sequential G-banded chromosome analysis to metaphase FISH analysis may be useful and provides a useful methodology to characterize variant chromosomal abnormalities or gene rearrangements as demonstrated by a variant abnormal interphase FISH signal pattern.
+6.5.2.3 Metaphase FISH analysis and/or sequential Gbanded chromosome analysis with metaphase FISH followup provides a useful methodology to characterize cryptic or variant chromosomal abnormalities or gene rearrangements (eg, gene fusion because of a 3-way translocation or an insertion).